 BIOSENSE App

 The Biosense device is a medical grade, clinically validated, mobile-compatible breath ketone tracker that provides users with a full picture of how fat burn levels change throughout the day based on diet, activity, and fasting.
+It pairs with a health tracking app to help users monitor fat burn efficiency through two primary metrics — Active Minutes and Ketone Levels (ACEs).

 Duration